fralau/super-collections/README.md

 ### Using superlists to complement superdictionaries

-* Packages that write to and read from files, such as [shelve](https://docs.python.org/3/library/shelve.html) (standard), json, YAML, [Beautifulsoup](https://code.launchpad.net/beautifulsoup/), etc. heavily rely on a **combination of dictionaries and list**s**.
+* Packages that write to and read from files, such as [shelve](https://docs.python.org/3/library/shelve.html) (standard), json, YAML, [Beautifulsoup](https://code.launchpad.net/beautifulsoup/), etc. heavily rely on a **combination of dictionaries and lists**.
 BeautifulSoup in particular supports dot notation.
 * In general, **the construction of any syntactic or semantic tree requires both dictionaries and lists**.